A Fourfold Refined Enumeration of Alternating Sign Trapezoids: Introduction

-Note that $j-i=1$ means that the part $p_{i,j}$ is in the second position of a row.
+Note that $j-i=1$ means that the part $\pi_{i,j}$ is in the second position of a row.
 A $1$ at the second position of a row can only occur in the bottom row.
 Also note that there is never a $1$ at the first position of a row if the class of the column strict shifted plane partition is greater than $0$.

 An example of a column strict shifted plane partition is presented in Figure~\ref{fig:CSSPP}.
-Note that the parts counted by the statistic~$q$ generalise the \emph{special parts} in descending plane partitions that are defined by Mills, Robbins, and Rumsey \cite{MRR83} and enumerated by Behrend, Di Francesco, and Zinn-Justin \cite{BFZ12}.
+Note that the parts counted by the statistic~$\mu$ generalise the \emph{special parts} in descending plane partitions that were first defined by Mills, Robbins and Rumsey \cite{MRR83}.
+They presented without proof a determinantal formula for an associated generating function that incorporates a total of three statistics.
+Subsequently, Behrend, Di Francesco and Zinn-Justin \cite{BFZ12} obtained a closely related determinantal formula and identified the connection to the one found by Mills, Robbins and Rumsey.

-Table~\ref{tab:23CSSPPs} presents all column strict shifted plane partitions of class 3 with at most two parts in the first row.
+Table~\ref{tab:23CSSPPs} presents all column strict shifted plane partitions of class~$3$ with at most two parts in the first row.
 The weights with respect to all possible choices of the parameter $d\in\{0,1,2,3\}$ are listed below.
-By summing the weights for each $d$, we obtain $\mathcal{Z}_{\CSSPP}(2,3,d;Q,R,S,T) = 1 + 2QR + 2R + R^2 + RS + RT$.
+By summing the weights for each $d$, we obtain $\mathcal{Z}_{\CSSPP}(2,3,d;M,R,P,Q) = 1 + 2MR + 2R + R^2 + RP + RQ$, which is independent of $d$.
 Similarly, the column strict shifted plane partitions of class 0 with at most three parts in the first row are shown in Table~\ref{tab:30CSSPPs}.
-We see in both cases that the generating function does not depend on $d$.

-It turns out that the generating functions $\mathcal{Z}_{\AST}(2,4;Q,R,S,T)$ and $\mathcal{Z}_{\CSSPP}(2,3,d;Q,R,S,T)$ for any $d \in \{0,1,\dots,3\}$ as well as $\mathcal{Z}_{\AST}(3,1;Q,R,S,T)$ and $\mathcal{Z}_{\CSSPP}(3,0,0;Q,R,S,T)$ coincide.
+It turns out that the generating functions $\mathcal{Z}_{\AST}(2,4;M,R,P,Q)$ and $\mathcal{Z}_{\CSSPP}(2,3,d;M,R,P,Q)$ for any $d \in \{0,1,2,3\}$ as well as $\mathcal{Z}_{\AST}(3,1;M,R,P,Q)$ and $\mathcal{Z}_{\CSSPP}(3,0,0;M,R,P,Q)$ coincide.
 Fischer \cite{Fis} established refined enumerations of alternating sign trapezoids and column strict shifted plane partitions by showing that

 for any $d \in \{0,1,\dots,l-1\}$.
 We extend her proof by adding the fourth statistic and show that the joint distribution of the corresponding statistics on alternating sign trapezoids and on column strict shifted plane partitions coincide: